serenorg/serendb/docs/rfcs/2025-02-14-storage-controller.md

 - It reduces cost when using a cloud database service to run the controller's postgres database.

 The trade-off is that there is a "bootstrapping" problem: a controller can't be deployed in isolation, one must first have some existing database system.
-In practice, we expect that Neon is deployed in one of the following ways:
+In practice, we expect that SerenDB is deployed in one of the following ways:
 - into a cloud which has a postgres service that can be used to run the controller
 - into a mature on-prem environment that has existing facilities for running databases